gbmhunter/blog/content/programming/languages/c/commenting-and-documentation/index.md

 http://www.google.com
 ```

 is valid syntax in C?
 Wait, what?
-O.K., I was lying, C doesn't support URL's, but the syntax is still valid!
-What it actually represents is a label (http:), followed by a single-line comment (//www.google.com).
+O.K., I was lying, C doesn't support URLs, but the syntax is still valid!
+What it actually represents is a label (`http:`), followed by a single-line comment (`//www.google.com`).

 ## Commenting Styles